Dance craze turned Parkinson’s app: the story behind Patana AI

 Need to know

-Babusi Nyoni is a 32-year-old AI design strategist and entrepreneur.
+Babusi Nyoni is an AI design strategist and entrepreneur.
 He is originally from Zimbabwe but is now based in Amsterdam, the Netherlands.
 One of his key focusses as an innovator is finding digital solutions for sub-Saharan communities.
 His Parkinson’s diagnosis app, Patana AI, is available on iOS and Android.
 Find out more about Babusi Nyoni.

 For more information on Parkinson’s assessment tools, please visit the EPDA website.